Universal Electronics (NASDAQ:UEIC) Releases Q4 2022 Earnings Guidance

-Universal Electronics (NASDAQ:UEIC – Get Rating) issued an update on its fourth quarter 2022 earnings guidance on Thursday morning.
+Universal Electronics (NASDAQ:UEIC – Get Rating) updated its fourth quarter 2022 earnings guidance on Thursday.
 The company provided earnings per share guidance of $0.75-$0.85 for the period, compared to the consensus earnings per share estimate of $0.84.
 The company issued revenue guidance of $125.00 million-$140.00 million, compared to the consensus revenue estimate of $153.61 million.

 Institutional Trading of Universal Electronics